Extracts emails and attachments saved in Microsoft Outlook's .msg files

 Matthew Walker - Original developer and owner

-Ken Peterson (The Elemental of Creation) - Principle programmer, manager, and msg file “expert”
+Destiny Peterson (The Elemental of Destruction) - Principle programmer, manager, and msg file “expert”

 JP Bourget - Senior programmer, readability and organization expert, secondary manager

 Joel Kaufman - First implementations of the json and filename flags

 Dean Malmgren - First implementation of the setup.py script